MANISH230620/Hotel-Booking-Cancellations-Dashboard/README.md

 ## Features of the Dashboard

--*Time Filters: Allows for analysis by year and month, helping to identify seasonal trends.
+- Time Filters: Allows for analysis by year and month, helping to identify seasonal trends.

--*Guest Type Filters: Segmentation based on the type of guest.
+- Guest Type Filters: Segmentation based on the type of guest.

--*Hotel Type Filters: Comparison between city hotels and resort hotels.
+- Hotel Type Filters: Comparison between city hotels and resort hotels.

--*Booking Status Analysis: Differentiation between successful and canceled bookings.
+- Booking Status Analysis: Differentiation between successful and canceled bookings.

 ## Use Cases

--*Hotel Management: Improve strategies to reduce cancellations.
+- Hotel Management: Improve strategies to reduce cancellations.

--*Revenue Management: Identify trends to maximize occupancy rates.
+- Revenue Management: Identify trends to maximize occupancy rates.

--*Marketing: Target specific guest types or seasons with tailored campaigns.
+- Marketing: Target specific guest types or seasons with tailored campaigns.